 A heat pump operates like a traditional air conditioner using the principles of the refrigeration cycle.
 However, a heat pump incorporates a reversing valve, which allows the refrigerant to flow in either direction.
 This technology lets the user change the unit into an air conditioner or heating appliance depending on the thermostat mode.

 Heat pumps are especially effective in climates with mild winter weather.
 In areas without natural gas, a heat pump can be an effective alternative if the outdoor temperature is not especially severe.
 In municipalities with low rates for electricity, heat pumps can be very economical to operate.

 During the cold winter months, a broken heat pump or furnace can pose serious health risks for those living in your home.
 When a unit malfunctions, it is important to choose a heating contractor with the experience and skill to address every aspect of heating repair and maintenance.

-At P & M, we maintain a full staff of Carrier factory trained and NATE certified technicians who are equipped with advanced diagnostic and repair tools.
+At P & M, we maintain a full staff of NATE certified technicians who are equipped with advanced diagnostic and repair tools.
 They work quickly to identify the faulty parts and perform the necessary repairs.
 Each service inquiry receives prompt attention and we even offer 24-hour emergency service since the need for repairs can arise around the clock.

 Reliable and Efficient Heating Services

 P & M provides a full array of HVAC related services.
 In every phase of the project, we work diligently to ensure that your heating system delivers exceptional performance over an extended lifecycle.